Choose your settings

 • You can change the beneficiary of the RESP, or you can transfer the money in the plan to another beneficiary's RESP.
 Under certain conditions, you can keep the grants.

-• Otherwise, you'll have to close the RESP and return the government grants.
+• Close the RESP and return any unused grants to the government.
 You can withdraw the accumulated investment income left in the RESP if you're eligible for an accumulated income payment (AIP).
 The AIP can be contributed to your registered retirement savings plan (RRSP)* or withdrawn.
 If you decide to withdraw the AIP, the money will be taxable, and an additional tax will also apply.

 How to optimize your withdrawal strategy